S1mplector/Simp3/README.md

 ##  Overview

-SiMP3 is a resource-friendly music player designed for users who want a clean, efficient way to manage and enjoy their music collection.
+SiMP3 is a resource friendly multi-format music player designed for users who want a clean, efficient way to manage and enjoy their music collection.
 Built with JavaFX, it offers a modern interface while maintaining excellent performance on modest hardware.

 ### Why SiMP3?

-- **Lightweight**: Minimal resource usage, perfect for older systems
+- **Lightweight**: Minimal resource usage, great performance on older systems
 - **Modern UI**: Clean, intuitive interface built with JavaFX
 - **Auto-Updates**: Stay current with automatic update checking via GitHub
 - **Smart Library**: Automatic music scanning and organization